TaySpuckler/Tays-TextureShader-exporter/README.md

 A blender addon which exports textures and shaders into a p3xml file, which can be imported into the P3D editor!

-**Requires Blender version 2.93.x**
+## Supported Blender versions
+- 2.93.x - Created with and heavily tested in. **Recommended you use!**
+- 2.92.x - lightly tested
+- 2.91.x - lightly tested

-I say requires.
-It's not been tested on anything lower.
-So just be keep that in mind if using an older version
+It's not been tested on anything lower, so just be keep that in mind if using an older version.

 ## Features
 - Mass texture and shader export into a p3dxml file